Q&A on Chase Ink Business Cash®Credit Card & Chase Ink Business Unlimited® Credit Card Increased Offers!

 The answer depends on how you use the points:

-- $900 cash — You can directly cash out your points for a penny each.
+- $1,000 cash: You can directly cash out your points for a penny each.

-- $900+ towards travel — If you have a Chase Sapphire Reserve® personal card, you can transfer your points to that account for up to 2 cents each when you use points to book Points Boost eligible flights or hotel stays in the Chase Travel℠ portal.
+- More toward travel with Points Boost: If you have a Chase Sapphire Reserve® personal card, you can transfer your points to that account and redeem for up to 2 cents each when you book Points Boost eligible flights or hotel stays in the Chase Travel℠ portal.
+That can push 100,000 points toward $2,000 in travel.

 Consider reading this article to get ideas for how to hit minimum spending requirements.
 Often, there may be regular expenses you are making that aren’t yet put on a credit card.